k9targex/Faceit-Api/README.md

 ## About the Project

-**Faceit API** is a project that leverages JWT tokens, CQRS, and Spring Security to provide a streamlined method for retrieving player statistics in **Counter-Strike 2: Global Offensive 2** using the Faceit API.
+**Faceit API** is a project that leverages JWT tokens, and Spring Security to provide a streamlined method for retrieving player statistics in **Counter-Strike 2: Global Offensive 2** using the Faceit API.
 Faceit is a premier platform for playing multiplayer online games such as Counter-Strike: Global Offensive, Dota 2, and others.

 <p align="center">
   <img src="Picture3.png" alt="Preview" width="1000" style="border-radius: 40px; overflow: hidden;">